-ASC 946-320-25-1 to-2, ASC 946-320-40-1, ASC 946-320-35-5, AAG INV 2.127, ASC 946-320-35-20, ASC 946-830-45-34 Investment transactions are accounted for on a trade-date basis.
-Dividends are recorded on the ex-dividend date and interest is recognized on an accrual basis. {If applicable:} The Fund elected not to measure an allowance for credit losses for accrued interest receivables.
+ASC 946-320-25-1, ASC 946-320-40-1, ASC 946-320-35-5, AAG INV 2.127, ASC 946-320-35-20, ASC 946-830-45-34

-AAG INV 2.127, For nonpaying debt, interest is not accrued and interest receivable ASC 946-320-35-20, is written off when deemed uncollectible.
-The {specific identification} {average cost} basis is used to determine realized gains and losses.

-{The following disclosures are added if applicable:}

-Gains and losses are realized on the date when investments are distributed to the partners.

-Discounts and premiums to the face amount of debt securities are accreted and amortized using the effective interest rate method over the lives of the respective debt securities.

-Discounts to the face amount of debt securities are not accreted to the extent that interest income is not expected to be realized.
-Investment cost is credited instead of revenue being recognized when distributions are received from investments that are returns of capital in excess of cumulative profits and losses.
+Investment transactions are accounted for on a trade-date basis.
+Dividends are recorded on the ex-dividend date and interest is recognized on an accrual basis.
+The Fund elected not to measure an allowance for credit losses for accrued interest receivables and accrued dividend receivable {If applicable}. {If applicable:) For nonpaying debt, interest is not accrued and interest receivable is written off when deemed uncollectible.
+The {specific identification} {an average cost} basis is used to determine realized gains and losses. { | | applicable:) Gains and losses are realized on the date when investments are distributed to the partners. { If applicable: } Discounts and premiums to the face amount of debt securities are accreted and amortized using the effective interest rate method over the lives of the respective debt securities. { If applicable: } Discounts to the face amount of debt securities are not accreted to the extent that interest income is not expected to be realized. { If applicable: } Investment cost is credited instead of revenue being recognized when distributions are received from investments that are returns of capital in excess of cumulative profits and losses.

-The Fund has investments in its portfolio that contain payment-in-kind ("PIK") provisions.
-The PIK interest computed at the contractual rate specified in each applicable agreement, is accrued and added to the principal balance of the investment monthly in arrears and recorded as interest income.
-The PIK income added to the principal balance is generally collected upon repayment of the outstanding principal.